risor-io/risor/modules/echarts/echarts.md

 chart.overlap(other_chart chart)
 ```

 Overlaps another chart onto this chart, creating a composite visualization.
+Note that not all chart types support overlapping (e.g., pie and liquid charts cannot be overlapped).

 ```risor copy filename="Example"
 // Create a bar chart